 Before we jump into the Android developers for beginners’ design and interface and the long list of heavy doses, let’s ensure you have your rudimentary things ready to play to the next level.
 More straightforwardly, let me tell you,

 - Download the latest SDK tools and platforms using the SDK Manager

-Create a new project from the Welcome Screen and fill in the fields to go to the next step.
-Fill in the Application Name, Company domain, and Package Name and save it on a location of your choice.
+Create a new project from the Welcome Screen and fill in the fields for the next step.
+Fill in the Application Name, Company domain, and Package Name and save it in a location of your choice.

-To ensure that your android developers for beginners is supported by the maximum number of devices select the lowest level available for SDK- API 8: Android 2.2 (Froyo).
+To ensure that the maximum number of devices supports your Android developers for beginners, select the lowest level available for SDK- API 8: Android 2.2 (Froyo).

-Since we are creating a very basic android developers for beginners options such as TV, Wear, and Glass need not be selected.
+Since we are creating a primary Android developer for beginners, we don’t need to select options such as TV, Wear, and Glass.

 Select Blank Activity and click Next.
 Change the Activity name under the customize option.

 Click on Finish to complete the process of creating a project.

 This project is the most basic of all and contains default files.

 You need to create a layout of your Android developer’s app in XML, including a text field and button.
 The app responds upon pressing the button and sending the content of the text field to another activity.